 Best Feathered Jig: Eagle Claw Crappie Jig

 Jigging is especially effective in the spring when crappies tend to congregate in large schools — enabling you to send a jig into the middle for an almost guaranteed bite.
-Some of the best crappie jigs are also the simplest, and many Amazon reviewers label the Eagle Claw Crappie Jig as their overall favorite lure for this species.
+Some of the best crappie jigs are also the simplest, like the Eagle Claw Crappie Jig.
 Weighing 1/16 or 1/32 ounces, it can be fished in a number of different ways, from vertical jigging to twitching underneath a bobber.

 The jig features a metal head and shaft, a thread body and a feather tail for subtle in-water action that creates just the right amount of vibration to trigger interest.
 The head is also painted with a contrasting dot that mimics the eye of a baitfish.
 Choose lighter colors such as chartreuse or pink/white for the best results on sunny days or when fishing in clear water and darker colors such as black or yellow/black when fishing in stained water.
 With six jigs per packet, you’ve got backups if you have to cut one loose.